hachyderm/community/community.hachyderm.io/content/en/docs/account-types/verification.md

 ## When to verify?

-This process was launched in February of 2023.
+This process was launched in February 2023.
 We ask existing accounts that need to be verified to do so by the end of March 2023.

 ## What does a verified account look like?